userjack6880/Open-Report-Parser/README.md

 ```
 git clone https://github.com/techsneeze/dmarcts-report-parser.git
 ```
 or download a zip file containg all files from [here](https://github.com/techsneeze/dmarcts-report-parser/archive/master.zip).
 Once the files have been downloaded, you will need to copy/rename `dmarcts-report-parser.conf.sample` to `dmarcts-report-parser.conf`.
-Next, edit the configuration options in `dmarcts-report-parser.conf`:
+Next, edit the configuration options:

 ```
 ####################################################################